repoeli/smart-account/summaryy/Task_Complete_Reports.md

   - [US-005] Dashboard shows OCR engine status pill (Paddle/OpenAI/Unavailable) using `/ocr/health/` for quick visibility.
   - [US-010] Added lightweight shimmer placeholders while summary is being fetched to improve perceived performance.
   - [US-010] KPI deep links: clicking a month bar filters `/transactions` to that month; clicking a category bar filters to that category within the current date range.
+  - [US-006][US-008][US-010] Category polish: added quick category chips above the Category Breakdown that deep-link to `/transactions` with the same active date range; added no-data overlays for Month/Category/Merchants when the range yields no results; added legends for the bar visuals.
   - [US-008][US-009] Receipt→Transaction UI guard refined: on `ReceiptDetailPage`, disabled Create button shows a clear notice and tooltip explaining one transaction per receipt; deep link to view existing transaction retained.

 #### Notes